-Understanding the overall market environment (as well as common stock market terms) can help investors understand how sell-offs exist within the market.
+Understanding the overall stock market environment can help investors understand how sell-offs exist within the market.

 💡 Looking for more differences?
 Check out our bear vs bull market comparison.

-A sell-off can make news, and can make investors edgy.
+A sell-off can make news, and can make investors feel on-edge.
 After all, investors don’t want to lose money and some investors fear that a sell-off portends more bad news, like a bear market.

 So, what should an investor do during a market sell-off?
 That depends on the goals of an investor.
 Market sell-offs are “normal” fluctuations of the market, and investors who have a diversified portfolio may not do anything.
 Others may choose to either buy or sell—and neither decision is one-size-fits-all.